 The strongest medical malpractice claims occur when the ERCP is not warranted.
 Many doctors recommend ERCP procedures to check for conditions such as gallstones or cancer.
 On some occasions, the patient may have clear scans showing no cancer or stones.
 Also, they may be no subjective complaints.
 In a situation like this, it would be unreasonable to perform an ERCP, which carries with it the risk of significant complications, including life-threatening pancreatitis.

 Medical malpractice may also occur when a doctor fails to properly perform the test.
 However, small perforations can occur even with the best technique.
 Whether there is malpractice depends on the degree of injury in the context of the situation.

-Few looking at this issue disagree that training and experience with ERCPs is a game changer when it comes to keeping the patient safe.
-You have to be well versed with the technology, and you have to have done it frequently to get a handle how to do it.
+Few looking at this issue disagree that training and experience with ERCPs is a game-changer when it comes to keeping the patient safe.
+You have to be well versed with the technology, and you have to have done it frequently to get a on handle how to do it.

 Below are examples of successful settlements and verdicts in ERCP medical malpractice cases.
-We had to step over a lot of defense verdicts to find these victories.
+Again, we had to step over a lot of defense verdicts to find these victories.

 Point blank: these cases are hard to win.
 You have to have the right case, the right client, and the right facts.
 These cases give you some idea of the kind of facts that can lead to successful outcomes.